Hiram Sanborn Chamberlain: Career

-In late 1863, Chamberlain cofounded a steelworks in Knoxville, Tennessee, with S. T. Atkins.
+In late 1863, Chamberlain cofounded the Knoxville Iron Company, with S. T. Atkins.
 On June 18, 1867, he and John T. Wilder founded the Roane Iron Company, in Chattanooga, Tennessee.
 Chamberlain then moved to Knoxville, Tennessee, and in 1868, partnered with pharmacist A. J. Albers and established the Albers Drug Company.
-On February 1, 1868, Chamberlain cofounded the Knoxville Iron Company, alongside five Welsh ironworkers, using $150,000 of funds from local farmer J. S. Ross.
+On February 1, 1868, Chamberlain cofounded a second steel mill in Knoxville, alongside five Welsh ironworkers, using $150,000 of funds from local farmer J. S. Ross.
 The company gathered pig iron from East Tennessee steel mills, which it used to produce iron bars, nails, and railroad spikes.

 Chamberlain left Knoxville in the same year, returning to Chattanooga and becoming vice president of the Roane Iron Company.
 In 1880, he became president of the company.
 In his career, he also founded the Citico Furnace Company in 1882.
 He headed the Chickamauga Trust Company and the First National Bank of Chattanooga, the latter for thirty years.
 He was also head the National Association of Manufacturers, a board member of the University of Tennessee at Chattanooga, and president of the Chattanooga School Board.